isabella232/SpongeDocs/source/plugin/commands/rawcommands.rst

     org.spongepowered.api.command.parameter.ArgumentReader.Mutable
     org.spongepowered.api.command.registrar.tree.CommandTreeNode.Root
     org.spongepowered.api.command.registrar.tree.CommandTreeNodeTypes
+    org.spongepowered.api.event.lifecycle.RegisterCommandEvent

 .. note::

-    While Sponge provides the ability for you to control the string parsing yourself, it is recommended that you use :doc:`parameterized/index <the parameterized commands instead>`, so that client completions are supported with minimal effort from you.
+    While Sponge provides the ability for you to control the string parsing yourself, it is recommended that you use :doc:`the parameterized commands instead <parameterized/index>`, so that client completions are supported with minimal effort from you.

 A raw command, also referred to as a *low level command*, is a command that provides developers full control over how